circleci/circleci-docs/jekyll/_docs/ios-getting-started.md

 When we run your project on macOS, we check for and validate the presence of:

-- an Xcode workspace or project
+- an Xcode workspace/project
-- with at least one shared shared scheme
+- with at least one shared scheme
 - and that the selected scheme has a test action

 ### Sharing Schemes

-If you don't already have a shared scheme you can do this in Xcode.
+If you don't already have a shared scheme, you can do this in Xcode.

-Firstly, open your Xcode project or workspace.

-Then use the scheme selector to open the **Manage Schemes** dialogue.
+First, open your Xcode workspace or project.
+Then, use the scheme selector to open the **Manage Schemes** dialogue.

 ![Xcode Scheme Selector]({{ site.baseurl }}/assets/img/docs/ios-getting-started-scheme-selector.png)